Undergraduate Grading System

 Aurora University permits the assignment of an Incomplete (I) grade under limited circumstances upon petition by the student.

-1. A grade of "I" may be assigned by the instructor only if the student has filed a Petition for Incomplete/Deferred Grade form.
-This petition form, which is available on the Office of the Registrar webpage, must be completed and signed by the student, the instructor, Jurisdictional Academic Dean, and Dean of Academic Administration.
+- A grade of "I" may be assigned by the instructor only if the student has filed a Petition for Incomplete/Deferred Grade form.
+This petition form, which is available on the Office of the Registrar webpage, must be completed and signed by the student, the instructor, Jurisdictional Academic Dean, and Office of Academic Affairs.

-5. In extraordinary circumstances, the instructor may, upon receiving written documentation from the student, petition for an extension beyond the deadline established in section 4.
-Such petitions must be filed with the Dean of Academic Administration on or before the deadline for completion originally specified in the petition for an “I” grade.
-Petitions approved by the Dean of Academic Administration must be received by the Office of the Registrar on or before the original deadline for filing of the grade.
+- In extraordinary circumstances, the instructor may, upon receiving written documentation from the student, petition for an extension beyond the deadline established in section 4.
+Such petitions must be filed with the Office of Academic Affairs on or before the deadline for completion originally specified in the petition for an “I” grade.
+Petitions approved by the Office of Academic Affairs must be received by the Office of the Registrar on or before the original deadline for filing of the grade.

 Deferred Grade Policy — Regulations and Procedures